 I'm Ready to Talk

-It all starts with a 30-minute Brand Primer.
+It all starts with a 30-minute Profit Primer.
 This is a preparatory and complimentary conversation to discover if Invent Your Empire is a mutual fit and how to move forward with a brand that’s both attractive and methodical.
 Don’t worry…we’ve got this.

 This isn’t some scammy invention company.
 You’re not going to throw thousands into oblivion without seeing a return nor will I play the game of getting you to a certain point then giving you a “bon voyage” pat-on-the-ass wondering what to do next.
 I guide this agency with a small but mighty team of designers and assistants behind me.